 The pancreas is a gland about 6 inches long that is shaped like a thin pear lying on its side.
 The wider end of the pancreas is called the head, the middle section is called the body, and the narrow end is called the tail.
-The pancreas lies behind the stomach and in front of the spine.
+The pancreas lies between the stomach and the spine.

 Anatomy of the pancreas.
 The pancreas has three areas: head, body, and tail.
 It is found in the abdomen near the stomach, intestines, and other organs.